zoedsoupe/anubis-mcp/CONTRIBUTING.md

-# Contributing to Hermes MCP
+# Contributing to Anubis MCP

-Thank you for your interest in contributing to Hermes MCP!
+Thank you for your interest in contributing to Anubis MCP!
 This document provides guidelines and instructions for contributing to the project.

 Firstly, have sure to follow the official MCP (Model Context Protocol) [specification](https://spec.modelcontextprotocol.io/specification/2024-11-05/)!